 Commonwealth Fund Services, Inc. ("CFS") acts as the Fund's administrator.
 As administrator, CFS supervises all aspects of the operations of the Fund except those performed by the Advisor and the Sub-Advisor.
-For its services, fees to CFS are computed daily and paid monthly based on the average daily net assets of the Fund.
+For its services, fees to CFS are computed daily and paid monthly based on the daily net assets of the Fund, subject to a minimum fee plus out-of-pocket expenses.
 The Advisor pays these fees monthly.